 Flutter has its own rendering engine.
 This is what makes app development faster, easier and performance oriented.
 From quickly building UIs to fixing bugs, HotReload brings down the reload times to milliseconds.

 What this means is, when you make some changes to your code, you can instantly preview these on emulators and hardware.
 (Remember, when you make a change to your Squarespace website and hit the preview button).
 It’s that fast.
 This essentially translates to quicker time to market for your product/app.
-If you are thinking of launching an MVP, Flutter might be the right choice for you.
+If you are thinking of launching an MVP, Flutter will be the right choice for you MVP development process.

 Many experts believe that testers don’t like to find bugs (contrary to public opinion).
 Their job is not to find bugs but to improve the quality of a product.
 Ask any tester to test the same feature twice-thrice; you’ll often see him/her frown.